spdk/spdk/doc/blob.md

   Blobstore found here is appropriate to claim or not.
 The default is NULL and unless the application is being deployed in an environment where multiple applications using the same disks are at risk of inadvertently using the wrong Blobstore, there is no need to set this value.
 It can, however, be set to any valid set of characters.
+* **External Snapshot Device Creation Callback**: If the blobstore supports external snapshots this function will be called as a blob that clones an external snapshot (an "esnap clone") is opened so that the blobstore consumer can load the external snapshot and register a blobstore device that will satisfy read requests.
+See @ref blob_pg_esnap_and_esnap_clone.

 ### Sub-page Sized Operations